erfanmashari/erfanmashari/README.md

 - 👋 Hi, I’m @erfanmashari
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning django
-- 💞️ I’m looking to collaborate on any awesome project
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me is by my email erfanmashari2@gmail.com

 <!---